kubevirt/kubectl-virt-plugin/README.md

 ### Create a GitHub release `v0.17.2` in this repository, adding the `tar.gz` files from
 `<path>/kubectl-virt-plugin/out/release/v0.17.2/`

+### Create a pull request against the krew Plugin Index Repository

-### Create a pull request against krew-index using the file
+Create a pull request against [krew-index](https://index.krew.dev/) using the file

         <path>/kubectl-virt-plugin/out/release/v0.17.2/virt.yaml